 Beginning about 1985, the predecessors of certain CERC Corp. defendants engaged in a voluntary remediation of any subsurface contamination of the groundwater below the property they owned or leased.
 This work has been done in conjunction with and under the direction of the Louisiana Department of Environmental Quality.
 The plaintiffs seek monetary damages for alleged damage to the aquifer underlying their property, including the cost of restoring their property to its original condition and damages for diminution of value of their property.
 In addition, plaintiffs seek damages for trespass, punitive, and exemplary damages.
-The Company does not expect the ultimate cost associated with resolving this matter to have a material impact on its financial condition, results of operations or cash flows.
+The parties have reached an agreement on terms of a settlement in principle of this matter.
+That settlement would require approvals from the Louisiana Department of Environmental Quality of an acceptable remediation plan that could be implemented by the Company.
+The Company currently is seeking that approval.
+If the currently agreed terms for settlement are ultimately implemented, the Company does not expect the ultimate cost associated with resolving this matter to have a material impact on its financial condition, results of operations or cash flows.